The best photo-editing laptops for photographers in 2022

 • Check out the best portable monitors(opens in new tab)

-All in all, this is an incredible machine for on-the-go image or video editing.
-We'd still go for the 16-inch MacBook Pro (2021) model for its more comfortable screen size, but the new M2 Air is still an awesome machine.

-Read more: MacBook Air M2 full review (opens in new tab)(opens in new tab)

-The Lenovo ThinkPad X1 Carbon has long been a fab choice for on-the-go photo editing, thanks to its compelling blend of high performance and sleek, lightweight design.
+The Lenovo ThinkPad X1 Carbon has long been a great choice for on-the-go photo editing, thanks to its compelling blend of high performance and sleek, lightweight design.

 The current, 9th gen, X1 Carbon can be specced with several 14-inch screen options.
 All have at least a resolution of 1920 x 1200 and a respectable 400-nit max brightness, plus 100% sRGB color coverage.
 The range-topping display is an ultra high res 3840 x 2400 panel with a 500-nit brightness and a hugely impressive 100% DCI-P3 color space coverage.